futzlarson/avlfilm/README.md

 # avlfilm.com
 The uploads directory needs to be added to git, but still figuring how that will work.
+We want to keep those files, but not in git.
+Google Drive?